pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 It is possible to pass options to the noise model.
 In the previous example, a noise matrix is implicitly computed from a uniform distribution.

-For `NoiseProtocol.READOUT.INDEPENDENT`, the `option` dictionary argument accepts the following options:
+For `NoiseProtocol.READOUT.INDEPENDENT`, the arguments accepted to instance a noise instance are:

 - `seed`: defaulted to `None`, for reproducibility purposes
-- `error_probability`: If float, the same probability is applied to every bit.
+- `error_definition`: If float, the same probability is applied to every bit.
 By default, this is 0.1.
     If a 1D tensor with the number of elements equal to the number of qubits, a different probability can be set for each qubit.
-If a tensor of shape (n_qubits, 2, 2) is passed, that is a confusion matrix obtained from experiments, we extract the error_probability. and do not compute internally the confusion matrix as in the other cases.
+If a tensor of shape (n_qubits, 2, 2) is passed, that is a confusion matrix obtained from experiments is used.
-- `noise_distribution`: defaulted to `WhiteNoise.UNIFORM`, for non-uniform noise distributions
+- `noise_distribution`: defaulted to `WhiteNoise.UNIFORM`, for non-uniform noise distributions.

 For `NoiseProtocol.READOUT.CORRELATED`, the `option` dictionary argument accepts the following options:

 - `confusion_matrix`: The square matrix representing $T(x|x')$ for each possible bitstring of length `n` qubits.
 Should be of size ($2^n, 2^n$).
-- `seed`: defaulted to `None`, for reproducibility purposes
+- `seed`: defaulted to `None`, for reproducibility purposes.

 Noisy simulations go hand-in-hand with measurement protocols discussed in the [measurements section](measurements.md), to assess the impact of noise on expectation values.
 In this case, both measurement and noise protocols have to be defined appropriately.
 Please note that a noise protocol without a measurement protocol will be ignored for expectation values computations.